newrelic/terraform-provider-newrelic/website/docs/r/cloud_aws_integrations.html.markdown

 * `metrics_polling_interval` - (Optional) The data polling interval in seconds.

 <details>
   <summary> Some integration types support an additional set of arguments.
-To delve deeper into the list of arguments, click here. </summary>
+Expand this section to take a look at these supported arguments. </summary>
 * `cloudtrail`
   * `aws_regions` - (Optional) Specify each AWS region that includes the resources that you want to monitor.
 * `vpc`